Dealing with Gurstel Law Firm in Minnesota: What You Need to Know

 If you’ve already paid the debt in full, you can’t be garnished for more money.
 Similarly, if you’ve negotiated a payment plan to resolve a debt and you’re current on that payment plan, a debt collector can’t garnish you.

-Court judgment was vacated
+Court judgment was vacated or satisfied

 Improper pre-judgment garnishment